avaneev/biteopt/README.md

 that may reduce convergence.
 It maybe beneficial to specify bounds in a way so that the expected optimum is located at the center of the search space.

+## Convergence proof ##

+Considering the structure of the strategy and the fact that on every iteration only improving solutions are accepted into the population, with ever decreasing upper bound on the objective function value, it is logically impossible for the strategy to be divergent.

 ## Tested uses ##

 This optimization strategy was tested for the following applications beside